nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 }
 ```

-Again, **WARNING**: As this is Work In Progress, we have only Workers info, not BAF/Streams/etc.
+Again, **WARNING**: As this is Work In Progress, we have only Workers and Bulk Action info, not Streams/etc.

+The type will be "Worker" or "BAF".

 The `name` is the info declared in the configuration.
 For example, for workers, it is the ID of the Queue they belong to.